Godsaptarshifrtw/Raretrack/README.md

 The user sends the symptoms and other problems and his own data through a post request and the ML model is run using FASTAPI which is trained on a dataset:https://data.mendeley.com/datasets/2cxccsxydc/1 this then sends the probable diseases that the user might have and then recommends medicine shops and doctors nearby.

+Warning!

+The backend of the app is hosted on Render using the free tier.
+Due to this, it may take a few minutes for the server to load, especially if it hasn't been accessed for a while.
+Additionally, if the server remains idle for 15 minutes, it will automatically shut down.
+However, it will restart automatically the next time it is accessed.
+We appreciate your understanding and patience while the server loads!

 Link to PPT: https://1drv.ms/p/c/5d5cacc9ce8f979e/EcZOK-RIwgNEsiletLGJ_hYBM_j7jGugX9D__RWOii9uMA?e=3vd21H